elManto/elmanto.github.io/posts/getting_a_phd_in_syssec.md

 Another soft skill you'll be developing during your Ph.D. is, in several cases, the ``team working''.
 Indeed, in several cases a research project has several co-authors where at least two or three co-operate to produce the results in a faster way.
 I believe this is very good, because you can try different configurations of your team depending on the paper.
 And moreover, typically you will meet people with a different background, modus operandi and other aspects such as the seniority.
 While you should see this as an opportunity, giving to you the chances to improve yourself and compare your way of working with other people that potentially have worked in that field for several years, there could be cases where the co-operation is made more difficult because of certain aspects.
-The best thing you can do is to agree wit the co-authors about the code and the strategies you are following before the final implementations.
+The best thing you can do is to agree with the co-authors about the code and the strategies you are following before the final implementations.
 It's annoying to change your 1-month codebase after a discussion with a co-author but it's way better to sync on this at the very beginning.
 Then, IMHO it's better to split the tasks in threads, a thread for co-author.
 Then, everyone works on a specific part of the project and there are no annoying overlappings that could result in hazards.
 Finally, if the problem is more on the human side, then this is more a general question, but I believe that you should try to ignore the personal problems and involve your advisor only if the situation becomes hot.